A Man Called Horse, Eskimo, Grey Owl, Hollywood, Indian, Innuit, Native American, Richard Harris, Stereotypes, White Dawn

 I have to confess that when I first saw these movies I enjoyed them a great deal.
 Mind you, I was a teenager.
 It took a few years before the arrogance of the message sunk in.
 Unable to fend for themselves, the Yellow Hand must have a white man come and rally them to perform one of the most sacred of their own ceremonies.
 That’s right; in this movie Lakota need a white guy to perform their own sacred rituals.
 I would say that it gets worse from there, but ‘pathetic’ is probably a better word for it.

 Back when I was teaching in Navajo country, one of my classes swore up and down that GREY OWL (1998) was a good movie.
 I went to a video store (yes kids, that’s how we used to do it) and looked at this, and looked at it some more, and …just couldn’t bring myself to do it.
 I mean Pierce Brosnan as an Indian?
 I just could not wrap my mind around it.
-But my dear reader, I realized as soon as I started this series that I would have to venture onto that dangerous terrain.
+But my dear reader, I realized as soon as I started this blog series that I would have to venture onto that dangerous terrain.
 And last night, I finally watched this movie.

 Just for you.